taylormcknight/mcknightlabs/_projects/journalism/publication-sites.md

 Updates included:

 * Increased the overall aesthetic of our publication sites by shifting away from a "box" based design
-* Updated our social share buttons on article pages and boosted audience engagement
 * Added additional ad spots to boost revenue

 Around this time, I also made my first front-end design hires – <a href="https://www.nancopeland.com/">Nan Copeland</a> and <a href="https://jordanebranch.github.io/blog/">Jordan Branch</a>.